-Smartphones, tablets and computers do not work without the rare minerals used for their components.
-Gold is one of these precious minerals: About seven percent of global gold is used for technological purposes.
+Smartphones, tablets and computers do not work without the rare minerals used in their components and gold is one of these precious minerals.
+Indeed, about seven percent of global gold is used for technological purposes.
 Among these are (laptop) computers, cameras and smart phones.
-These devices make use of gold as a chemically stable and exceptional conductor for their performative electronic circuits.
+These devices make use of gold as a chemically stable and exceptional conductor for their electronic circuits.

 Around eighty percent of the global labor force involved in gold mining is occupied in so-called artisanal or small-scale mining activities.
 That is a total of 45 million workers (30% women, 70% men) across 60 countries, mainly in the Southern hemisphere.
 In contrast, only twenty percent of the workforce are occupied in industrial mining.
 But eighty percent of the world’s production volume is generated in this segment.